NeuroSyd/MetaplasticEEG/README.md

 This is the git repo associated with the article _Metaplastic-EEG: Continuous training on brain-signals_ by

-Thomas Bersani--Veroni, Isabelle Aguilar (Electronic mail: iagu0459@sydney.edu.au.), Luis Fernando Herbozo Contreras, Armin Nikpour, and Omid Kavehei
+Isabelle Aguilar (Electronic mail: iagu0459@sydney.edu.au.), Thomas Bersani--Veroni, Luis Fernando Herbozo Contreras, Armin Nikpour, Damien Querlioz, and Omid Kavehei

 School of Biomedical Engineering, The University of Sydney, NSW 2006, Australia.